-With the exception of Shadow of a Doubt, most protagonists of small-town movies in the l940s were males, adolescents or adults.
-The few films, which examined women usually, revolved around the family, such as Kings Row or Miracle of Morgan’s Creek.
+With the exception of Shadow of a Doubt, most protagonists of small-town movies in the 1940s were males, adolescents or adults.
+The few films that examined women usually revolved around the family, such as Kings Row or Miracle of Morgan’s Creek.

 In this context, Bette Davis’s star vehicle, Beyond the Forest, stands out not only in focusing exclusively on a female heroine, but also in presenting a discontented housewife who challenges the sacred institutions of marriage and motherhood.
 Nonetheless, similarly to other films at the time, she is examined from a strictly male point of view.

 In King Vidor’s Beyond the Forest, an excessively plotted noir melodrama, the heroine, Rosa Moline (Bette Davis), is a disenchanted housewife, living with her good (but dull) doctor-husband (Joseph Cotten) in Loyalton, a lumber town in Wisconsin.

 Bored and contemptuous of her middle-class life, Rosa throws herself into a passionate affair with a Chicago industrialist.
 Her motive, actually obsession, is to move to Chicago, for which purpose she has no scruples using her husband’s patient bills.
 But the affair is soon broken off, when her lover informs her he is engaged to another woman.

 Rosa returns to her husband and gets pregnant.
 Her husband hopes that the baby will soften her and solidify their faltering marriage.
 But seeing no alternative, Rosa jumps off a speeding car and suffers a miscarriage.
 She develops blood poisoning, but refusing to take medicine, finds her death on the way to the station, missing the train that was going to liberate her.